Lewis Eugene Gilbert

-Lewis Eugene Gilbert II (October 29, 1971 – July 1, 2003) was an American spree killer responsible for a total of four murders committed in 1994 across three different states in the U.S. Gilbert's first murder occurred in Ohio, when he and his 16-year-old accomplice, Eric Elliot, broke into the home of 79-year-old Ruth Lucille Loader on August 29, 1994, and killed her.
+Lewis Eugene Gilbert II (October 29, 1971 – July 1, 2003) was an American spree killer responsible for a total of four murders committed in 1994 across three different states in the U.S. Gilbert's first murder occurred in Ohio, when he and his 16-year-old accomplice, Eric Elliott, broke into the home of 79-year-old Ruth Lucille Loader on August 29, 1994, and killed her.
 Loader's body was never found despite Gilbert's confession that he was responsible for her death.
-The next day, Gilbert and Elliot committed the double murder of William and Flossie Brewer, aged 86 and 76, respectively, at the couple's farm in Missouri.
+The next day, Gilbert and Elliott committed the double murder of William and Flossie Brewer, aged 86 and 76, respectively, at the couple's farm in Missouri.
 The fourth and final killing happened on September 3, 1994, when both Elliot and Gilbert robbed and murdered 37-year-old off-duty security guard Roxanne Ruddell in Oklahoma.

-Gilbert and Elliot were arrested a week after their first offense and both were charged with the murders they committed.
-After facing trial in Oklahoma, Elliot was sentenced to life in prison without parole for the murder of Ruddell, while Gilbert was sentenced to death.
+Gilbert and Elliott were arrested a week after their first offense and both were charged with the murders they committed.
+After facing trial in Oklahoma, Elliott, a minor, was sentenced to life in prison without parole for the murder of Ruddell, while Gilbert was sentenced to death.
 Gilbert also received two death sentences in Missouri for the murders of the Brewers.
 Gilbert did not stand trial for the murder of Loader in Ohio despite his confession.
 Gilbert was executed by lethal injection in Oklahoma on July 1, 2003.

 Murders

-Between August and September 1994, over an approximate one-week period, 23-year-old Lewis Eugene Gilbert II and his 16-year-old accomplice, Eric Alvin Elliot, both of whom were residents of Newcomerstown, Ohio, committed the murders of four people across three different states in the U.S.
+Between August and September 1994, over an approximate one-week period, 23-year-old Lewis Eugene Gilbert II and his 16-year-old accomplice, Eric Alvin Elliott, both of whom were residents of Newcomerstown, Ohio, committed the murders of four people across three different states in the U.S.

 Ruth Lucille Loader

-On August 29, 1994, at Port Washington, Ohio, 79-year-old Ruth Lucille Loader (March 31, 1915 – August 29, 1994) became the first victim of the duo's killing spree.

-On that date itself, both Elliot and Gilbert planned to go to California to murder homosexual people, but they needed a car to facilitate their plans.
+On August 29, 1994, in Port Washington, Ohio, 79-year-old Ruth Lucille Loader (March 31, 1915 – August 29, 1994), who was battling cancer, became the first victim of the duo's killing spree.
+On that date, both Elliott and Gilbert planned to go to California, where Elliott's biological mother lived.
+Gilbert reportedly wanted to shoot homosexual people there.
+They needed a car to facilitate their plans.
 They walked approximately eight miles from Newcomerstown to Loader's house, located outside Port Washington, and noticed her car parked outside.
 As they searched for the keys, Loader appeared and saw them.
 A struggle ensued, and the men restrained her using a phone cord before placing her in the trunk of a car.
 The duo subsequently shot Loader and left her corpse at a field in Ohio before they fled to Missouri.

-After the arrest of Elliot and Gilbert for Loader's murder, the search for her corpse went on for at least 20 years, but the searches turned up nothing, and Ruth Loader's body has never been found.
+After the arrest of Elliott and Gilbert for Loader's murder, the search for her corpse went on for at least 20 years, but the searches turned up nothing, and Ruth Loader's body has never been found.